thapasijan171/DSAwithSijan/src/content/blog/Kadane'sAlgorithm.md

 	<li><code>-3 * 10<sup>4</sup> &lt;= nums[i] &lt;= 3 * 10<sup>4</sup></code></li>
 </ul>

+# Solutions

+# Maximum Subarray Sum with Circular Array

+**Algorithm Used:** Kadane's Algorithm with Circular Array Adjustment

+## Intuition
+The problem is to find the maximum sum of a subarray in a circular array.
+This means the subarray can wrap around from the end of the array back to the beginning.
+To solve this, we need to consider both linear and circular subarrays.

-## Solutions
+## Approach

-### Solution 1: Maintain Prefix Maximum

-The maximum sum of a circular subarray can be divided into two cases:

--   Case 1: The subarray with the maximum sum does not include the circular part, which is the ordinary maximum subarray sum;
+1. **Kadane's Algorithm for Maximum Subarray Sum (Linear Case)**:
+   - Use Kadane's Algorithm to find the maximum sum of a subarray in a linear array.
+This will help in identifying the maximum subarray sum when the subarray does not wrap around.

+2. **Circular Array Adjustment**:
+   - To handle the circular nature of the array, calculate the total sum of the array.
+   - Find the minimum subarray sum using a modified version of Kadane's Algorithm.
--   Case 2: The subarray with the maximum sum includes the circular part, which can be transformed into: the total sum of the array minus the minimum subarray sum.
+   - The maximum circular subarray sum is then computed as the total sum of the array minus the minimum subarray sum.
+This is because the circular subarray is effectively the complement of the minimum subarray in the linear case.

+3. **Combine Results**:
+   - The final result is the maximum of the linear case result and the circular case result.
+This accounts for both scenarios where the subarray might or might not wrap around.
 #### Java

 ```java